Navigating the Challenges of AI-Generated Image Detection in the Wild: What Truly Matters?: Results

 \subsection{Training Data}

-As mentioned previously, we use the LDM Training Dataset~\cite{corvi2022detectionsyntheticimagesgenerated} and the TWIGMA dataset~\cite{chen2023twigmadatasetaigeneratedimages} to retrain our models.
-The LDM Training Dataset consists of 200K Latent Diffusion-generated images and 200K real images sourced from two public datasets: MS COCO~\cite{lin2015microsoftcococommonobjects} and LSUN~\cite{yu2016lsunconstructionlargescaleimage}.
+We use the LDM training dataset~\cite{corvi2022detectionsyntheticimagesgenerated} and TWIGMA~\cite{chen2023twigmadatasetaigeneratedimages} to retrain our models.
+The former consists of 200K latent diffusion-generated images and 200K real images sourced from two public datasets: MS COCO~\cite{lin2015microsoftcococommonobjects} and LSUN~\cite{yu2016lsunconstructionlargescaleimage}.
 All images in this dataset are of low resolution.
-The TWIGMA dataset contains 600K AI-generated images collected from the internet.
-For real images, an equal number (600K real images) from the OpenImages dataset~\cite{Kuznetsova_2020} is used.
-This dataset includes both low- and high-resolution images.
-With these datasets we create 4 training datasets, as can be seen in~\Cref{tab:datasets}.
+We consider 600K AI-generated images from TWIGMA for training, while we use an equal number of real images from the OpenImages dataset~\cite{kuznetsova2020open}.
+This includes both low- and high-resolution images.
+We combine these datasets to create four training datasets, as can be seen in \cref{tab:datasets}.

-Based on our analysis, we observe that most methods perform relatively similarly when trained on the TWIGMA and TWIGMA-LDM dataset, with TWIGMA-LDM performing slightly better on average for DMID, RINE and SPAI methods.
-However, the NPR method achieves the best results when trained on the TWIGMA dataset, showing a slight performance increase compared to training on the TWIGMA-LDM dataset.
-The results can be seen in~\Cref{tab:training-data}.
+Based on our analysis in \cref{tab:training-data}, we first observe that the performance of all detection approaches benefits from training on data collected in the wild, even when considering lab-generated benchmarks, like Synthbuster.
+However, approaches that heavily rely on pre-trained spaces, like RINE and SPAI, are only marginally affected by increasing the training data scale.
+Instead, the performance of the end-to-end supervised detector DMID, due to optimizing all its representations from scratch, benefits significantly more from such a scaling.
+Also, targeting specific generation artifacts, like in the case of NPR, significantly prevents an approach to benefit from more diverse training data.

-\subsection{Cropping method}
+\subsection{Cropping Method}

-With the rising resolution of modern AI-generated images, naive cropping (e.g., center crop) risks discarding key artifacts.
-Alternatives like ten-crop and texture-based cropping better preserve detail but increase training time nearly tenfold.
 Inspired by the promising results of~\cite{konstantinidou2025texturecropenhancingsyntheticimage}, we adopt TextureCrop during training, randomly selecting one of the 10 crops per image to reduce overhead.
-It is important to note that the SPAI model is not included in this analysis, as it operates on patches of the original image rather than a single crop.
+It is important to note that the SPAI model is not included in this analysis, as it natively operates on patches of the original image rather than a single crop.

-Based on our results, texture cropping appears to significantly boost performance compared to center cropping on the DMID and RINE methods, as the images used for training are no longer 256x256 (due to the TWIGMA dataset).
-Texture cropping appears to be more effective as it targets specific areas with the most texture information, capturing generative artifacts without the randomness associated with standard cropping methods.
-However, this is not always the case, as we can see in the NPR method, where center cropping seems to perform better than texture cropping in most cases.